denbigh/ResearchJournal/README.md

-# ResearchJournal
+# Research Journal
-A weekly research journal
+A weekly research journal for my work at LLNL.